oracle-livelabs/partner-solutions/oci-observability-management-database-management/createalarm/createalarm.md

-# Create an alarm using Database Management metrics
+# Create an alarm with Database Management metrics

 ## Introduction